-She has worked as a head and assistant coach with Freedom Hockey Club in Maryland.
-Lewis is heavily involved with U.S. Field Hockey's Futures Development Program and serves as the site director and coach in USAFH Olympic program.
-She also directed the Revolution Field Hockey Camp at CUA in 2014.
-Lewis remains an active member of the DC Dragons club team and has a Level 2 USAFH coaching certificate.
+Lewis has worked as a head and assistant coach with Southeast Storm Club and Freedom Hockey Club in Maryland.
+She is heavily involved with U.S. Field Hockey as a site director and coach for the Futures Development Program and High Performance Program.
+She also directed the Revolution Field Hockey Camp at Catholic in 2014.

 "Catholic University Field Hockey has a storied tradition of on the field success, achievement in the classroom, and of having a positive impact in our community," said Sullivan.
 "Coach Lewis will undoubtedly work to maintain such standards.
 Her keen strategic eye, excellent teaching skills, and years of coaching at multiple levels make her exceedingly well prepared for this new challenge."